ljubomir-cakarevic/angular-client/README.md

 - moderator
 - user

-Example of request body is listed in API (Swagger).

 As a user with `ROLE_ADMIN` we can create, edit and delete employees.
 All employees are shown in table.
 As a user with `ROLE_USER` we can search for employee by email.